bwakedavis/bwakedavis.github.io/content/blog/data-structures-in-js/index.markdown

 + Speed - how fast
 + Memory - less memory intensive
-+ Readability - more readble code
++ Readability - more readable code

 The problem with *time* facto is that: